SvSchmidt/linqjs/README.md

 ## API

-Linqjs supports three szenarios for loading and using the module.
+linq.js supports three szenarios for loading and using the module.

 #### nodejs/commonjs
 ```js